 A recent survey indicated that 66% of American men and 50% of American women had been unfaithful to their spouses.
 C.M.
-Ward once told me that if there a 100 people in a congregation, the chances are that someone in that congregation is sleeping with someone else’s spouse.
+Ward once told me that if there are 100 people in a congregation, the chances are that someone in that congregation is sleeping with someone else’s spouse.
 I hope that makes you uncomfortable.
 It does me!
 I am certain that there are those here today who need this message.
 Though it may sound like a message of doom, it is actually a message of hope.
 Stay tuned!
 [A sermon by Dr. Arnold Lastinger.
 Used with permission.]

 Read Hebrews 13:4